A Bernese Mountain Dog will bring joy – and some silliness – into your life. This breed is energetic, affectionate, and hardworking.

 If you’re a Berner owner or considering adopting, we’ll give you the rundown on this dog breed to see if it’s the right fit for you.
 We’ll cover breed characteristics, personality, cost, common illnesses, and of course, references to pop culture.
 Scroll down to find the freshest Bernese Mountain Dog influencers that’ll brighten up your Insta feed!

 But, as we all know, having a dog isn’t always as easy as scrolling through your feed.
-So before giving the run down on Berners, we’re going to tell you how to protect your pooch, and explain how pet insurance could help take the bite out of vet bills.
+So before giving the run down on Berners, we’re going to tell you how to protect your pooch, and explain how pet insurance for dogs could help take the bite out of vet bills.

 Getting pet insurance for you Berner